MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-copilot-best-practices.md

 ## How do SharePoint permissions affect your users’ Copilot for Microsoft 365 experience?

 Copilot for Microsoft 365 only surfaces organizational data to which individual users have *at least view permissions*.
 It's important to use the permission models in SharePoint to ensure the right users or groups have the right access to the right content within your organization.
-This article provides guidance and best practices that you, as a SharePoint administrator, can take control of the SharePoint permissions model before you [enable Copilot for Microsoft 365 for your users](/microsoft-365-copilot/microsoft-365-copilot-enable-users).
+This article provides guidance and best practices that you, as a SharePoint administrator, can take control of the SharePoint permissions model before your organization [enable Copilot for Microsoft 365 for your users](/microsoft-365-copilot/microsoft-365-copilot-enable-users).

 ## Before enabling Copilot for Microsoft 365